 Before a VPN is used, it is essential to verify the authenticity of the VPN provider’s claims.
 While many VPN providers claim security, anonymity, e.t.c, it is deplorable that they later go on to steals their user’s information, selling it away.

 Every time a connection request is made over the Tor network, the traffic is encrypted and routed through several nodes known as the Tor network, which makes it highly secure.

 When a new connection request is made, the traffic is routed through completely different nodes, which makes it impossible to be traced.
 The process is purely random and not controlled by any authority, so trust is not needed.

 Using the Tor network may offer some degree of anonymity.
 Still, users must note that the entry and exit nodes are documented, and anyone could have access to it with permission.

 Some countries block access to Tor Browser nodes, while others are well censored.
-For high crime rates countries, using Tor could mark one a criminal.
+In high crime rates countries, using Tor could mark you as a criminal.

 Using a VPN blocks the ability of anyone to discover how the is being made, as a VPN encrypts the data before or after it gets to Tor nodes.